Music

 often a complete mystery.

-That mystery got solved by complete accident.
+That mystery got solved by accident.
 I bought a piano book of tunes

 by the Carpenters and just told myself I would try to read the notes.
-But as
+I was especially keen on being

 I looked they had the guitar chords listed along with the music.
 Couldn't I